twoyi/twoyi/README.md

 ## Introduction

 Twoyi is a lightweight Android container.
-It can run a relatively complete Android system as a normal app (no ROOT required) on Android.
-And it supports Android 8.1 ~ 12.
+It runs a relatively complete Android system as a normal app (no root required) on Android.
+Additionally, it supports Android 8.1 ~ 12.

 ## Capability

-1. Using Taiji·Yang without unlock bootloader; Xposed, EdXposed, and LSPosed can also be supported later(no ROOT required).
+1. Using Taichi·Yang without unlocking the bootloader.
+Xposed, EdXposed and LSPosed will also be supported later (no root required).
-2. Using ROOT function on Rootless devices.
+2. Using root on non-rooted devices.
-3. Magisk module will be partially supported.
+3. Magisk modules will be partially supported.
-4. The HAL layer of Twoyi is virtualizable; e.g. virtual camera, etc.
+4. Implementing additional system components such as virtual camera, thank to the virtualizable HAL layer.
-5. Twoyi can also be used for security research; e.g. shelling, etc.
+5. Doing security research such as shelling.

 ## Features

-1. Twoyi is a rootless Android system-level container; it runs a relatively complete Android system inside and can be isolated to a certain extent from the external system.
+1. Twoyi is a rootless Android system-level container, which runs a relatively complete Android system as a normal app and can be isolated to a certain extent from the external system.
-2. The internal Android version is Android 8.1; Android 10 will be supported later.
+2. The internal Android version is Android 8.1 and Android 10 will be supported later.
-3. The booting of Twoyi is very fast, the system can be booted in about three seconds except the first initialization.
+3. Starting up Twoyi is very fast and the system can be booted in about three seconds except for the initialization.
 4. Twoyi is an open source project.
-5. The internal system of Twoyi will be fully customizable.
-Because its system is open source, you can pull a branch to compile AOSP; do custom development of system components, such as framework, HAL; implement virtual cameras, virtual sensors and other special features.
+5. The internal system of twoyi will be fully customizable.
+Because its system is open source, you can fork the project to compile your own AOSP.
+You can also customize the system components, such as the HAL layer to implement virtual cameras, virtual sensors and other special features.

 ## How to Build

-Twoyi is divided into two parts:
+Twoyi can be divided into two parts:

-1. the twoyi App, which is actually a UI rendering engine.
+1. The twoyi app, which is actually a UI rendering engine.
-2. the internal ROM of twoyi.
+2. The internal ROM of twoyi.

-This repository is the twoyi App, and the twoyi ROM is opensource-ing; therefore, at this stage, the rootfs of the ROM cannot be compiled from the source code yet.
+This repository contains the twoyi app, and the twoyi ROM is being turned into open-source.
+Therefore, at this time, the rootfs of the ROM cannot be compiled from the source code yet.

 ## Build Twoyi ROM